Pikes Peak Community College

 The GCC Steering Committee functions by a charter which defines the scope, goals, objectives and overall approach.
 This charter is evaluated and updated each year at the annual meeting.

-The current Green Cities Coalition Steering Committee members are: Megan Andreozzi-Harris (Hunt or Gather), Al Brody (Bike Colorado), Amy Cook-Porter (Terra Essentials), Becky Elder (Pikes Peak Permaculture), Kevin Gilford (UCCS Office of Sustainability), Scott Harvey, Lyn Harwell (Seeds Community Cafe), Darlene Jensen and Ingrid Wood.
+The current Green Cities Coalition Steering Committee members are: Al Brody (Bike Colorado), Amy Cook-Porter (Terra Essentials), Becky Elder (Pikes Peak Permaculture), Scott Harvey, Lyn Harwell (Seeds Community Cafe), Darlene Jensen, Konrad Schlarbaum (Pikes Peak Community College Office of Sustainability), Courtney Stone (The Independence Center) and Ingrid Wood.
 Steve Saint is our part-time coordinator.
 To contact the Steering Committee, email Steve at email@example.com.